Nadine2016/knative/cli-reference.md

 {: shortdec}

+You can use either `jobdef` or `jd` in your job definition commands.
-To see CLI help for the job definition command, run `ibmcloud coligo jobdef`.
+To see CLI help for the job definition command, run `ibmcloud coligo `jd`.
 {: tip}

 ### `ibmcloud coligo jobdef create`